gabrielfnasc/ConnectServices-Api/README.md

-I built this simple project to help me expand my English vocabulary.
+This project was made with a goal to connect the blue-collar workers with clients.

 Here's why:
-* A project that helps english learners.
+* help in the economy.
-* find new words and save!
+* accessibility.
-* simple and efficient.
+* easier way to offer your services.